UniversalDependencies/UD_Nayini-AHA/README.md

 # Summary

-The AHA Nayini Treebank is a small treebank for Today Nayini.
+The AHA Nayini Treebank is a small treebank for contemporary Nayini.
 Its corpus is collected and annotated manually.
-We have prepared this bank tree based on interviews with Nayini speakers.
+We have prepared this treebank based on interviews with Nayini speakers.

 # Introduction

-...
+Nayini treebank consist of 10 sentences of this stage.
+We are trying to make this corpus bigger day by day.
+AHA is a small group, tries to analyze Iranian language and find their similarities and differences.

 # Acknowledgments

-...
+Theses sentences were prepared with the help of Hoyod people.
+On behalf of the AHA group, Hoyod people is thanked.

+First, we used the sentences suggested by APLL (Academy of Persian Language and Literature) to collect Iranian languages.

+This project is a research project by AmirHossein, Hamid and Amir (AHA).

 ## References

-* (citation)
+* Mojiri Foroushani, AmirHossein; Aghaei, Hamid; Ahmadi, Amir (2020): "AHA Nayini dependency treebank", Universal dependencies (universaldependencies.org)

 # Changelog